wp-plugins/woocommerce-google-dynamic-retargeting-tag/readme.txt

 6. Use the Google Tag Assistant browser plugin to test the tracking code.

 == Frequently Asked Questions ==

+= How do I check if the plugin is working properly? =

+Download the Google Tag Assistant browser plugin.
+It is a powerful tool to validate all Google tags on your pages.

 = Where can I report a bug or suggest improvements? =